Signals for fluctuating constituent numbers in small systems: Parton number sampling algorithm

 Using the relation between the momentum transfer $Q^2$, the center of mass energy $s$, the target parton momentum fraction $x$ and the projectile energy loss $y$

 and using $y\leq 1$, we find the minimal value for $x$, given by

-In spite of the small value of $x_{min} \approx 10^{-6}$ for top LHC energies, it nevertheless provides a cut-off for the parton distribution function, ensuring a finite maximal value, see \ref{fig:PDFCutoff}.
+In spite of the small value of $x_{min} \approx 10^{-6}$ for top LHC energies, it nevertheless provides a cut-off for the parton distribution function, ensuring a finite maximal value, see Fig.~\ref{fig:PDFCutoff}.
 While the parton distribution functions sharply rise for $x \to 0$, the cutoff $x_{min}$ ensures a finite maximal values for each distribution, resulting in a normalizable distribution.
 Furthermore, since the cut-off point is larger than zero $x_{min}>0$, it ensures a maximal value for the number of partons given by $m_{max} = 1/x_{min}$.
-The parton distribution functions used for the sampling are taken from the UCL HEP group \cite{Harland-Lang:2014zoa}.
+The parton distribution functions used for the sampling are taken from the UCL HEP group \cite{Harland-Lang:2014zoa} \footnote{We want to highlight that ideally, the partons would be sampled using the $n$-parton distribution function (instead of the 1-parton distributions), including all correlations between the partons.
+However, since these are not yet known, we will sample partons individually, neglecting some of their correlations.}.

-The resulting distribution for the parton number $m$ for different values of $Q^2$ are displayed in \ref{fig:DifferentQDistr}.
+The resulting distribution for the parton number $m$ for different values of $Q^2$ are displayed in Fig.~\ref{fig:DifferentQDistr}.
 All distributions are bounded from below by $m=3$ through the presence of high momenta valence quarks.
 Since the PDFs are less peaked for lower values of $Q^2$, there are more high momenta valence quarks at low $Q^2$, resulting in a distinct peak of the parton distribution at $m=3$.
 Since a collision with a larger momentum transfer probes the system at smaller length scales, the number of parton grows and therefore the maximum of the parton distribution also shifts to larger values.

 Similarly to the maximum of the distribution, also the average parton number grows with $Q^2$ initially, see Fig. \ref{fig:AveM}.
 However, for large enough $Q^2$, the average number of partons starts to decrease again.
 This can be attributed to the interplay between the scale being resolved in the scattering process getting smaller with larger $Q^2$ and the momentum cutoff getting larger with $Q^2$.
 The resolution of smaller length scales leads to the PDFs being more peaked toward $x\to 0$, resulting in more low momentum partons being sampled, increasing the total number of partons.
 However, with rising $Q^2$, the excluded momentum range below $x_{min}$ also grows, leading effectively to partons with higher momenta, therefore reducing the parton number (see Fig. \ref{fig:xmin}).